apache/airflow/docs/apache-airflow-providers-google/connections/gcp.rst

    If you need to manage multiple keys then you should configure multiple connections.
 3. Using a `credential configuration file <https://googleapis.dev/python/google-auth/2.9.0/user-guide.html#external-credentials-workload-identity-federation>`_, by specifying the path to a valid credential configuration.
-   A credential configuration file is a configutation file that typically contains non-sensitive metadata to instruct the `google-auth` library on how to retrieve external subject tokens and exchange them for service account access tokens.
+   A credential configuration file is a configuration file that typically contains non-sensitive metadata to instruct the ``google-auth`` library on how to retrieve external subject tokens and exchange them for service account access tokens.

    .. warning:: Additional permissions might be needed